Surviving Postpartum Depression/Anxiety

 I had a pretty easy pregnancy aside from low blood pressure and fainting spells.
 My birth was a typical natural one (24 hours labor & 2 hours pushing).
 However, it was difficult for me because I had to have a lot of stitches done afterward.
 I fought through the pain because it was all worth it.
 I delivered a perfect tiny screaming baby girl, Coral.

-I became consumed with anxiety.
+Anxiety consumed me.
 I couldn’t sleep at night or take naps while Coral was sleeping.
 I often woke up in a panic, so sure that something happened to my baby.
 My heart was racing all the time.
 I was terrified that someone was going to kidnap Coral.
 I couldn’t rest and felt like I had to do something all the time.
 I always had a feeling of dread like something awful was going to happen.
 I needed my baby to be with me all the time.
 I pushed everyone else away.

 I was sad.
 I was devastated.
 I was angry.
 I thought I would be truly happy being a mother.
 I thought I would fall in love with my baby and feel like she had given my life a purpose.
 Yet, I felt nothing except sadness and exhaustion.
 I felt empty and numb, just going through the motions every single day.
 I had a hard time bonding with her and I felt disconnected from the world.
 It was even harder when she was a colicky baby, crying all the time.
 The first few months were a blur.
 I barely remember anything from those first months.
 I was living in a fog.
 I was falling apart inside and out.